 In this case, and since it's the pack version, the sensor is included, which I'll tell you about later.
 You'll also find the watch and the sync and charging cable, which will be relegated to a charging cable.
 Normally, you'll pair it directly with your phone via Bluetooth.
 Oh, there's also an instruction manual included that's so short, you can save on taking it out of its plastic bag.
 The best thing is to read this test, so you'll know how to use Forerunner 25.

-This new Forerunner 25 is a major change from the model it replaces, Forerunner 15.
-And the first thing we can notice is the improvement in the quality of the screen, which has gone from a poor resolution of 55×32 pixels in the FR15 to a more than decent one of 128×128.
-It's a major change, not only on an aesthetic level (the truth is that the previous Forerunner 15 had a "shabby", even gloomy air), but also in terms of readability.
-In addition, the screen has gained in contrast, having a magnificent clarity in full daylight.
+This new Forerunner 25 is a major change from the model it replaces, the Forerunner 15.
+And the first thing that podemos notice is the improved quality of the screen, which goes from a poor resolution of 55×32 pixels in the FR15 to a more than decent 128×128.
+It is an important change, not only aesthetically (the truth is that the previous Forerunner 15 had a "shabby" air, even gloomy), but in terms of readability.
+In addition, the screen has gained in contrast, having a magnificent clarity in broad daylight.

 There are four buttons to control the whole device, being the main ones the ones on the right side.
 The red button (in this case, in other colors it will be the one that matches the model's color) is the one we will use to start and stop activities, as well as to confirm menu actions, while the lower one is the scrolling one.
 There is only one of them, so the scrolling will always be downwards, so if you miss the option you wanted to select you will have to go back to the beginning of the list and make sure you don't miss it in the second pass.
 When you are training that same button will allow you to pass between the different data screens.